-I started writing this shortly after we came back from NAB last year.
+I started writing this shortly after we came back from the NAB show in 2019.
 The gears got stuck and I just managed to push them back in motion now as we approach NAB 2020.

-At some point in late February I realized I had a shot at going to NAB this year.
+At some point in late February I realized I had a shot at going to the NAB Show 2019.
 It was something I wanted for at least a few years – plus Las Vegas isn’t that far from Vancouver.
 I had stopped making videos for the channel in September and I left Facebook by Christmas.
-I felt I was done with all of this anamorphic and youtube stuff, so going to NAB was a sort of farewell.
+It felt like I was done with all of this anamorphic and youtube stuff, so going to NAB was a sort of farewell.

-I had a good flow of work and my contract ended the week prior to the event so I asked Ari if she wanted to come (it’s a gear thing, I thought she could be bored).
+My contract ended the week prior to the event so I asked Ari if she wanted to come (it’s a gear thing, she could be bored).
 She was excited for Vegas.
 We got tickets.
 It was too late to get a good price on a hotel but we got an airbnb.
-The NAB website said from April 6-11, but that’s too much time to feed G.A.S. so I thought of staying the weekend to check out the showroom and be done.
+I was anxious of using my brand new Emeraldspa makeup and beauty products for a stunning look at the event.

 The plan was to arrive early on the week to explore the city and surrounding areas for a couple days, then NAB on the weekend, then back home early on the following Monday to start working on new things.
 If you’re a seasoned NAB visitor, my mistake might be apparent already.
 So we go, we explore, we drive, we eat – oh, the food!

 Saturday comes around and we head to the convention center to get our NAB passes and drool over gear.
-We get there and the showroom is still being put together, only contractors coming in and out.
-We go to the information booth in the lobby and that’s when we learn that the showroom only opens on Monday at 9am – two hours after we’re scheduled to board our plane.
+We get there and there’s only contractors going in and out, putting the showroom together.
+We go to the information booth in the lobby and that’s when we learn that the showroom is opening on Monday at 9am – two hours after we’re scheduled to board our plane.
 I feel somehow I should’ve known that schedule from the start although the website wasn’t at all clear about it.

 We take a car back to the airbnb.
 I’m done with the day and Ari is telling me this is all too stupid.
 I’m not taking it too well.
 We talk some more, call the airlines.
 Changing the flight is more expensive than getting a new one.
 My best shot at getting a refund for missing the flight is getting my airport fees and taxes back.
 I file for that anyway.
 It comes to $15.